Englishson0909/2024spring/Back to basics: how measures of lexical diversity can help discriminate between CEFR levels.md

-Back to basics: how measures of lexical diversity can help discriminate between CEFR levels
+**Back to basics: how measures of lexical diversity can help discriminate between CEFR levels
 - How measures of lexical diversity (LD) can help discriminate between essays from second language learners of English, whose work has been assessed as belonging to levels B1 to C2 of the Common European Framework of Reference (CEFR).
 - How different operationalisations of what constitutes a “different word” (type) impact on the LD measures themselves and on their ability to discriminate between CEFR levels.
 - Results show that basic measures of LD, such as the number of different words, the TTR (Templin 1957) and the Index of Guiraud (Guiraud 1954) explain more variance in the CEFR levels than sophisticated measures, such as D (Malvern et al. 2004), HD-D (McCarthy and Jarvis 2007) and MTLD (McCarthy 2005) provided text length is kept constant across texts.
 - A simple count of different words (defined as lemma’s and not as word families) was the best predictor of CEFR levels and explained 22 percent of the variance in overall scores on the Pearson Test of English Academic in essays written by 176 test takers.

-Keywords: lexical diversity, CEFR, lemmatization, language testing, derivational morphology
+- Keywords: lexical diversity, CEFR, lemmatization, language testing, derivational morphology

 1. Introduction
 Many researchers are trying to find criterial features whose presence or absence can differentiate between these levels albeit in the understanding that there is a great deal of overlap between levels as well as variability within individuals (Bartning, Martin, and Vedder 2010).
-Researchers working with measures of lexical diversity (LD), that is measures of the range of words deployed in oral or written language, can potentially make an important contribution to this field of research. (lexical diversity measures are often used as a general purpose measure of spoken and written language (Malvern et al. 2004) or as a measure of complexity at the lexical level (Housen, Kuiken, and Vedder 2012).)
+Researchers working with measures of lexical diversity (LD), that is measures of the range of words deployed in oral or written language, can potentially make an important contribution to this field of research.
+- lexical diversity measures are often used as a general purpose measure of spoken and written language (Malvern et al. 2004) or as a measure of complexity at the lexical level (Housen, Kuiken, and Vedder 2012)

-how different operationalizations of what constitutes the basic unit of measurement – the word, the lemma or the word family – affect the LD measures themselves and the ability of the measures to predict CEFR scores
+- How different operationalizations of what constitutes the basic unit of measurement – the word, the lemma or the word family – affect the LD measures themselves and the ability of the measures to predict CEFR scores

-flow of this paper:
+- Flow of this paper:
 section 2: the discussion around the construct and the measurement of LD section 3: various ways to define types (different words) in studies of LD.
 Section 4: the aims and research questions